-ADHD can weaken your memory, and you may forget doing things.
+ADHD can weaken your memory, and you may forget to do things.
 Unload all the thoughts running in your brain.
-As you are assigned with any task with a specific deadline, it is better you write it under your to-do-list.
-Stick it in a place which you constantly come across so that it serves as a reminder.
+As you are assigned any task with a specific deadline, it is better you write it under your to-do list.
+Stick it in a place that you constantly come across so that it serves as a reminder.
 Maintain a track of things accomplished and the tasks that are yet to be done so that you do not miss doing any important task.

 People with ADHD often end up missing the important tasks to be done for that day in spite of working continuously for the whole day.
 Help yourself by creating a chart with columns on the tasks as per their importance and urgency.
 Allot a reasonable time for the tasks and commit to the schedule so that things go as planned.

-If you are worried of getting distracted by a particular time of concentrating, recognize it – whether it is for every 10, 15 or 20 minutes.
+If you are worried about getting distracted by a particular time of concentrating, recognize it – whether it is for every 10, 15, or 20 minutes.
 Accordingly, set a sensory cue like a vibration on your watch or phone or a pop-up note on the computer screen so that you can reorient back to your work.

 You can maintain a background noise to prevent spacing out.
-You may turn on a ceiling fan or a song or some machine ON with a low volume to keep you focused.
-If you are in a meeting, you can fiddle with the soft balls under the desk while listening to the lecture.
+You may turn on a ceiling fan or a song or some machine with a low volume to keep you focused.
+If you are in a meeting, you can fiddle with the softballs under the desk while listening to the lecture.
 You may have something to chew on.

 You can focus on your task by moving constantly while working if possible.
 Invest in a chair that allows you to move to and fro or allows for a higher range of movement.

 Visual clutter can impair your focus.
-Ensure to clear off the unwanted traffic from your desk which are amusing and can sidetrack you.
+Ensure to clear off the unwanted traffic from your desk which is amusing and can sidetrack you.
 Organize your workspace before you get settled to work.

-If you think the task is too big and is scaring you, break it into smaller do-able tasks, for example cleaning a part of your house each day instead of doing it all on a single day.
-This motivates you to get started and pursue with the task.
+If you think the task is too big and is scaring you, break it into smaller doable tasks, for example cleaning a part of your house each day instead of doing it all on a single day.
+This motivates you to get started and pursue the task.